Wiener Neustadt, Austria Guide

 Day Trips

-Approx. 1 hour by car or train The capital of Burgenland, Eisenstadt is known for the Esterházy Palace, the former residence of the Esterházy family.
-Explore the palace's opulent interiors, visit the Haydn Church (where Joseph Haydn is buried), and stroll through the charming town center.
+1 hour by car Eisenstadt, the capital of Burgenland, is known for its Esterházy Palace, a magnificent baroque palace that was once home to the Esterházy family.
+Explore the palace's opulent interiors, stroll through the palace gardens, and visit the Haydn Church, where the composer Joseph Haydn is buried.

 Travel Time